 - Insulation – 214 grams Q.Shield 650 fill

 - Back length – average 27″

 Features that apply to the Kelvinator line as a whole include:

-The Kelvinator jackets are quite popular and can often be found for a reasonable price of around $200 (check this listing for the latest live prices) or less, depending on jacket style and retailer.
+The Kelvinator jackets are quite popular and can often be found for a reasonable price of around $200 or less, depending on jacket style and retailer.
 Even though the Kelvinator jackets aren’t the most high-tech pieces of outerwear, they perform amazingly well at trapping in heat while resisting moisture.